Leaving so soon?

 “I would not call them demands.
 I would say it is a list of grievances that need to be addressed and that the Qataris need to fix” he said.
 Jubeir said there was no intention of harming the Qatari people and called Qatar an “ally” in the six-nation Gulf Cooperation Council (GCC).
 It is expected that the Al-Jazeera news network will be jettisoned as the first gesture of good will by Qatar.

-Vital Certificates have taken steps to ensure that there aren’t any unnecessary delays due to the blockade, by using different couriers when transporting documents for Qatar.
+We’ve taken steps to ensure that there aren’t any unnecessary delays due to the blockade, by using different couriers when transporting documents for Qatar.
 If you’re currently preparing for a move to Qatar, or are already there and having your documents shipped to you, feel free to get in touch with us either via phone (+44 0330 088 1142) or email (firstname.lastname@example.org).
 We have a dedicated team of people working hard to make sure the situation doesn’t affect the legalisation of your documents in any way.